Meknassih/back-cfb/README.md

    - Windows

-     Download and execute the installer from the official website [Nodejs.org](https://nodejs.org/en/)
+     Download and execute the installer from the official website [Nodejs.org](https://nodejs.org/en/).

+2. Install MongoDB

+   Follow the steps depending on your OS at the [MongoDB official docs](https://docs.mongodb.com/manual/administration/install-community/).

-2. Install NPM dependencies
+3. Install NPM dependencies

    ```
    npm install